wesleyreyal/httpCache/README.md

 # http-cache

-http-cache is an SaaS of [Souin](https://github.com/darkweak/souin).
-It allows websites to store http cache.
+http-cache is the [Souin](https://github.com/darkweak/souin) SaaS web UI platform.
+It allow users to setup and manage the Souin HTTP cache on a proxied server.

 ## Authors